RhoTau42/Metadata-Scanner/README.md

 # Metadata-Scanner
-A script to find GPS metadata and hidden data within images from webpages recursivley.
+A script to find GPS metadata and hidden data within images from webpages recursively.

 ## Usage:
   1. Modify the URLs.db to your liking (Sites that you want to scan).